33

 – einpoklum

-Apr 5, 2022 at 23:09
+Commented Apr 5, 2022 at 23:09

 • Oh, Supernova in the East and Carlin are not covering this.
 But the Japanese treatment of POWs and civilians were just as anomalous in their times as this is and it was an interesting, novel, take on atrocities which I thought had a possible parallel here.
 Carlin's an awesomely cynical guy in a way.
 Japan had behaved more honorably in the past, during WW1 for example, so just blaming their culture may or may not reflect the whole story.
-Apr 5, 2022 at 23:16
+Commented Apr 5, 2022 at 23:16

 18